 Weight control has been a problem for me from as far back as I can remember, and I'm no stranger to diets - you name them, I've tried them over the years!
-The only diet that has proved successful for me (at least, until May 2011 - see later update) has been low carbohydrate.
+The only diet that has proved successful for me has been low carbohydrate.
 I first tried this in the 1980s, with significant success.
-However, there was much less evidence then to demonstrate its safety than there is now, and there were certainly no support organisations as there are now to provide motivation and practical advice to low carbers.
+However, there was much less evidence then to demonstrate its safety, and there were certainly no support organisations or websites to provide motivation and practical advice to low carbers.

 These factors caused me to return to low calorie/low fat dieting, with disastrous results.
 I was the classic yo-yo dieter, losing a few pounds by restricting myself to 700 to 1000 calories a day, then putting the weight back on with 'interest' when inevitably I was unable to sustain such a meagre existence for more than a few months at a time.

 Twenty years later and considerably heavier despite constantly being on a diet, I decided it was time to find out how things had moved on in the world of medical and nutritional research.
 I was happy to find that many of the alleged dangers of low carb diets had been shown to be scientifically groundless.
 And I was even happier when I discovered that low carbing was now being hailed as more healthy than the low calorie/low fat/high carbohydrate diet currently in vogue.
 It seems that a significant proportion of the general population, perhaps the majority even, may be metabolically unable to handle carbohydrate foods in the form and quantity which make up our diet today.
 In fact, researchers and clinicians at the forefront of research into carbohydrate metabolism have gathered enough evidence over the last decades to give them the confidence to claim that, rather than fat, carbohydrate is the real villain - not only in obesity, but in diabetes and heart disease too.